insightsengineering/thevalidatoR/.github/CONTRIBUTING.md

 ### Position in R Validation Hub

-The R Validation Hub is a PSI and R Consortium Working Group.
-Currently within
+The R Validation Hub is a PSI and R Consortium Working Group, with a strong member overlap with Phuse validation efforts.
+Thus we feel the best way forward forward is to fold this in as an contribution based subset of the efforts under the wider R Validation Hub umbrella.

 ### Governance